 It’s something that men and women alike try to avoid.

 A new niche test has changed the way that STD testing occurs.
-Even better than an over-the-counter STD test, the test I’m going to talk about can be delivered directly to your door, and the procedure that follows is what really impresses me the most.
+Even better than an over-the-counter STD test, the tests I’m going to talk about can be delivered directly to your door from the privacy of your computer.